getdaniel/getdaniel/README.md

     <img src="https://img.shields.io/badge/Twitter-blue?style=for-the-badge&logo=twitter&logoColor=white" alt="Twitter Badge"/>
   </a>
 </div>

+- 👋 Hi, I’m @getdaniel
+- 👀 I’m interested in Information technology and creating a world new
+- 🌱 I’m currently learning at Bahir Dar Institute of Technology, Bahir Dar University, Ethiopia.
+- 💞️ I’m looking to collaborate on any softeware development specially in mobile development, Artificial Intelligence.
+- 📫 Any one can reach me by danielgetaneh2011@gmail.com

 <!---
 getdaniel/getdaniel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.